Podcasts

 - Cargo Cult

 - I first learned about these hosts on an episode of Give Them An Argument.
-Cargo Cult is a tech podcast that broaches things affecting the tech world in a casual and sardonic way.
-While the show has likely ended, some of the issues they discussed are still ongoing, such as Neom, and the continued development of AI.
+Cargo Cult's approach to the tech world, its failures and idiosyncracies was just so funny.
+While the show has likely ended, some of the issues they discussed are ongoing, such as Neom, and the continued development of AI.

 Disclaimer